DETAILED ACTION

 ”Random Forest regression algorithm” is being interpreted as part of a soil mapping model),

-the at least one predicted value based on a set of refined parameters (Stump, see Section 2.3 image above: “we refined the initial approaches” is being interpreted as “refined parameters”.
-“Initial approaches” is being interpreted as “at least one predicted value”) for the soil mapping model trained according to claim 1 (Stumpf, pg 31, column 1, 2 paragraphs before the last two lines, reproduced below:
+the at least one predicted value based on a set of at least first and second refined parameters (Stumpf, see Section 2.3 image above: “we refined the initial approaches” is being interpreted as “refined parameters”.
+“Initial approaches” is being interpreted as “at least one predicted value based on a set of at least first and second refined parameters”, which are being interpreted to be involved from the RFLD_silt and RFLD_clay approaches) for the soil mapping model trained according to claim 1 (Stumpf, pg 31, column 1, 2 paragraphs before the last two lines, reproduced below:

 PNG